 Throughout these 26 weeks as I’ve gone through the process, I’ve been talking less and less about what you and I can do, and less about the opportunities, and more about what’s happening and what I’ve actually been doing.

 And I think this is what a lot of people face — especially when they’re looking at getting a second passport, but really with anything related to going offshore and the subjects we talk about at Nomad Capitalist — but everyone talks about Well, if I get a second passport I could do this, I could do that.
 Okay, great.
 Go do it and then you’ll have more clarity.
 And that’s where I’m at right now.

 Flexibility is best when you have it

 I’ve been doing this stuff for a long time, but there is still a clarity that I’ve had from getting this passport.
-I started out saying that, for me, being a US citizen is still serving me for a couple reasons, but I’d still like the flexibility.
-For people who want that flexibility, let me tell you that the flexibility is best when you actually have it.
+I started out saying that, for me, being a US citizen is still serving me for a couple of reasons, but I’d still like the flexibility.
+For people who want that flexibility, let me tell you that flexibility is best when you actually have it.

 It’s easy to sit and think that if you get a Dominica passport, then you’d have the ability to go and renounce your US citizenship.
 Well, guess what, you feel differently about it — in my experience — when you actually have that passport.
-It causes you to reevaluate your choices in a way that you can only really do when you actually have the thing that gives you the flexibility.
+It causes you to reevaluate your choices in a way that you can only really do when you actually have the thing that gives you flexibility.
 Just imagining Hey, if I pay $100,000 and I get that flexibility… is very different from the conversation you would have if you already had that second passport.